-The Duty to Warn: The therapist is required by law with the duty to warn.
-This means if therapist has valid concerns that the client will harm themselves or someone else, then the therapist is required to report this information.
-This is for the safety of all involved.
+- The Duty to Warn: The therapist is required with the duty to warn.
+This means if a therapist has valid concerns that the client will harm themself or someone else, then the therapist is required to report this information.

 Updated Content- “How do I talk about my abuse if you are a mandatory reporter?”
 Great question, and thank you for asking.
 MR laws can make this a little sticky when you want to process trauma but not report the perpetrator.
 As an adult, you have the right to not press charges on someone that has harmed you.
 You also have the right to refuse to identify who your abuser was.
 Last, Mandatory Reporters are not required to report a perpetrator if the victim is an adult and able to make this choice.